seppwc/Blog-Posts/How_to_add_path_alias_in_gatsby_and_typescript.md

   }
 ```

-this one is structured a bit differently, first of, we dont declare a root url to work from, we will have to use nodes `path` module along with the `__dirname` global variable to resolve the paths to correct folders,
+this one is structured a bit differently, first of, we dont declare a root url to work from, we will have to make use of nodes `path` module along with the `__dirname` global variable to resolve the paths to correct folders.

 we also dont need to suffix a "/*" if we wish to use nested folder as it will just replace `@components` with `<path_to_root>/src/components` so `@components/navbar` will get resolved as
 `<path_to_root>/src/components/navbar`